David Transfers The Ark Of The Covenant To Yerusalem

 not even to close his eyes,

-until he had found a place for YAHWEH,
+had found a place for YAHWEH,

 a home for the Mighty One of Yacob!